keboola/developers-docs/cli/structure/index.md

 ## Branches

 The tool works with [dev branches](/components/branches/) by default.
-You can choose the branches from the project you want to work with locally in [init](/cli/commands/init/) command.
-You can ignore dev branches concept and work with the main branch only of course but note that all its configurations will be stored in the directory `main`.
+You can choose the branches from the project you want to work with locally in the [init](/cli/commands/init/) command.
+You can ignore the dev branches concept and work with the main branch only, of course.
+But note that all its configurations will be stored in the directory `main`.

-The directory of the main branch is called simply `main` and does not contain the branch id so that it is easily recognizable from the other branches.
+The directory of the main branch is called simply `main` and does not contain the branch ID.
+This way it is easily distinguishable from the other branches.

-The directory contains `description.md` where you can write description formatted in [Markdown](https://www.markdownguide.org/) and `meta.json` containing the name of the branch and flag if it is default or not.
+The directory contains `description.md` where you can write the description formatted in [Markdown](https://www.markdownguide.org/) and `meta.json` containing the name of the branch and flag if it is the default or not.

 Example of `meta.json`:
 ```json